 If you are using a payroll or workers’ comp system such as Hourly’s easy-to-use app, you can be sure your state laws will be taken into account.
 This ensures that you are paying neither too much nor too little on your premiums and that you stay in compliance and avoid headaches down the road.

 Another question you or your employees might have is whether a work injury claim stays open if the employee leaves the business to work elsewhere.
-Here, once again, the type of settlement plays a role.
+The answer is yes, if an injured worker leaves the business to work elsewhere and is still seeking treatment for the injuries they sustained with their previous employer, the claim stays open.

 What Is the Difference between Workers’ Comp Settlements and Lawsuits?